eserlxl/vglog-filter/doc/LOC_DELTA_SYSTEM.md

 - **Time-based factors**: Consider time since last release
 - **Complexity metrics**: Beyond just LOC
 - **Project-specific tuning**: Automatic configuration based on project size
+- **Enhanced rollover visualization**: Better display of rollover scenarios

 ### Contributing
 The system is designed to be extensible.
 New delta formulas and detection methods can be easily added.
+The new versioning system maintains backward compatibility while providing enhanced functionality.